yshirai999/Systematic-Equity-Strategies/readme.md

 ## Results

-The DSP strategy shows a consistent advantage in risk-adjusted metrics that emphasize downside protection and tail risk control.
+The DSP strategy shows some advantage in risk-adjusted metrics during the GFC that emphasize downside protection and tail risk control.

-In particular:

-- **Rolling Sortino Ratios** indicate that the DSP portfolio systematically outperforms SPY in terms of downside risk-adjusted return, especially during volatile or crisis periods.
+In particular: **Rollingm CVaR** and **Max Drawdown** indicate that the DSP portfolio outperforms SPY in terms of downside risk-adjusted return during during the GFC and the sovereign debt crisis (2008-2012), although no similar findings are found during subsequent periods.
+Performance measures seem to confirm this result.

-- **Rolling 3-Year CVaR (5%)** plots show that DSP consistently achieves smaller average tail losses, confirming its design as a worst-case-aware optimizer.

-- **Rolling Max Drawdown** reveals that DSP reduces portfolio losses in drawdown-heavy regimes (e.g., 2020–2022), even when total return is modest.

-- **Rolling 3-Year Sharpe Ratios** show that SPY tends to dominate during bull markets (e.g., 2013–2016), but DSP often remains competitive and resilient.

-These findings suggest that DSP’s primary edge lies in deliberately constraining risk — offering an effective hedge-like structure for systematic strategies operating under uncertainty — while closely trailing, and occasionally outperforming, SPY in terms of Sharpe ratio.

 These results also show a slight, but substantial improvement with respect to Mean-CVaR optimization at 95%